 ADDITIONAL BENEFITS OF USING AZOLLA

 Azolla’s suppression of mosquitoes is particularly important because the plant also cleans and purifies stagnant and waste water, including harmful toxins, thus reducing illnesses due to unclean or contaminated water (Costa et al., 1999, 2009; Muradova et al., 1991).
-A low-cost, sustainable system to do this by individuals or communities has been developed by Foundation Associate Alan Marshall in conjunction with Azolla Biosystems.
+A low-cost, sustainable system to do this by individuals or communities has been developed by Azolla Biosystems Ltd.

-The plant biomass resulting from its reduction of mosquitoes and water purification can be used as a local, renewable biofertilizer or feed for domesticated and agricultural livestock in both urban and non-urban locations.
+The plant biomass resulting from its reduction of mosquitoes and water purification can be used as a local, renewable biofertilizer in both urban and rural locations.

-Scientists at Azolla Biosystems Ltd, and its sister organization, the Azolla Foundation, are available for consultation to aid governments and other organizations who are working to reduce outbreaks of the Zika virus.
+Scientists at Azolla Biosystems Ltd are available for consultation to aid governments and other organizations who are working to reduce outbreaks of the Zika virus and other mosquito-borne diseases.

 Please contact us for details.